05 March 2020

-In reality, even the local tradesman quoting jobs has an innate "capture planning" mindset even if only making the decision to not bother, however, formalising the process provides the following distinct benefits...
+In reality, even the local tradesman quoting jobs has an innate "capture planning" mindset even if only making the decision to not bother (merely asking for a quote is enough to deter many tradies) however, formalising the process provides the following distinct benefits...

 - Checklists reduce errors

-- Checklists can be continuously improved based on accumulated outcomes
+- Checklists can be continuously improved based on accumulated learnings.

 Bidding for projects is costly.
 Capture planning maximises the value obtained from this resource.